wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 current cache object to be initialized is a terminal cache (that has no child) or not.
 If it is a terminal cache, then in `BuildCacheBank()`, we instanciate `class FilterCache` objects instead if `class Cache` objects, and connect the filter cache to the processor's `l1i` and `lid`.

+The `FilterCache` object adds a direct-mapped cache abstraction (which does not exist in the simulated hardware but just for simulation performance reasons) on top of the set-associative L1 cache.
+The direct-mapped cache has the same number of sets as the underlying L1 cache, but only one way for each set.
+Only the most recently accessed way in each set of the L1 is stored in the L1's direct-mapped array.